sstitle/cmake-nix-rules/README.md

 - All functionality is maintained by unit tests implemented in Nix
 - These tests are provided as a target that is lazily evaluated in the flake
+- While implementing these features, all are written by first writing a failing unit test that goes into the canon of tests.

 ### Conventions